Python API Reference

 : The access key for communication with Graphsignal cloud.api_url

-: Enable/disable debug output.
+: Enable/disable debug logging.

 graphsignal.set_tag